danigoju/ConvexPolygon/README.md

 ### Installation
 In order to install the ConvexPolygon Calculator, you have to do the following, depending on which Operative System you are using:

 ··* For **Linux** and **iOS**:

+··· Install the PngWriter library, in order to be able to draw your polygons.
+More info about de download in it's github repository: <https://github.com/pngwriter/pngwriter>

 ···Download the folder with all it's containing files and execute the command make in your command line executer.